gaurav61/Image-Captioning/README.md

     return feature_vector

   ```
   Above we are using a ResNet50 model which is trained on imagenet dataset.
 The preprocess_img method is reshaping the input image to a 1X224X224X3 image.
 Then this image is passed to preprocess_input method which does mean subtraction.
 It is important because ResNet50 is trained on imagenet dataset which is first mean subtracted.
+The encode_image method is calling the preprocess_img method and then passing the preprocessed image to ResNet50 to get a 2048 vectorial representaion of the image.